isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

         "access": {

-          // This starts the list of access servers "servers": [
+          // This starts the list of access servers.
+          "servers": [
             {
               // These are parameters for the first (and only) access server